Table of Contents[Hide][Show]

 - Pesticides in their hives to kill varroa mites, small hive beetles, and wax moths.

-- Antibiotics in their hives, often as a preventive.
+- Antibiotics in the hives, often as a preventive.

 - Placing hives on conventional farms for pollination of crops.

-- Feeding a pollen substitute which is GMO soy and powdered sugar – this is to increase the hives population at unnatural times in the season so they will be ready for pollination.
+- Feeding a pollen substitute, which is usually comprised of GMO soy and powdered GMO sugar.
+This is to increase the hives’ population at unnatural times in the season so they will be ready for pollination.

-- Feeding sugar water or GMO corn syrup — also to artificially increase bee populations for pollination or because they took too much honey and the bees need extra food – if they are not careful this will end up in the honey and, just like for us, this cannot be healthy food for the bees.
+- Feeding GMO white sugar water or GMO corn syrup — also to artificially increase bee populations for pollination or because they took too much honey and the bees need extra food – if they are not careful, this will end up in the honey, and, just like for us, this cannot be healthy food for the bees.

 I have chosen not to do this and use no treatments in my hives.